Chak 129: Eminent Personalities

 The local persons have contributed well in the military, civil and social service sector.
 Major personalities consist of Syed Asghar Hussain Shah, former Headmaster of local Govt.
 Primary School who improved the structure of the school in 70's and turned it into a source of quality education.
 His students are serving the Military and Civil Services of Pakistan.
 One of his students Mr. Haji Ahmad Naeem served as Executive Director in Punjab Information Commission Lahore.
 He got Silver Medal in Matric exams from Sargodha Board and Gold Medal from Punjab University Lahore in MA.
 Mr. Naeem has got opportunity to represent Punjab at global IPDC Talks held on the International Day of Universal access to Information on 28 September 2017 and organized by the UNESCO with its partners i.e. UNO, EU and Islamabad Embassies of Sweden and Netherlands.
 Former Headmaster Mriza Muhammad Ashraf's son M. Hafeez Anjum was the first who got degree of Civil Engineering, now serving in the USA.
 Malik Muhammad Afzal Awan, former Chairman & Nazim of the local Union Council has also played a remarkable role in development of the village.
 He also has honor to establish and run Madrasah and mosques for Quran education.
 Shaheed Khizar Hayat Khan lit the name of his village by embracing martyrdom while serving the Pak Army.
 Currently Major Muhammad Kashif Raza Malik is serving the Pak Army.
 He is son of JCO (Retired from Pak Air Force) Malik Amanullah and nephew of Haji Ahmad Naeem.
 Mr. Malik Atif Naeem Son of Retired Headmaster (Chak 144/145) Malik Ghulam Yasin and nephew of Ahmad Naeem Malik is related with Business Community and doing business of Anti Cancer Medicines nationally.
+Mr. Syed Naseem Abbas Kazmi is seving as Incharg Land Record.
+Sardar Farukh Khan Pathan is performing his duty in Elete Force.